 Meeting growing customer expectations is an efficient way that companies use to achieve better results.
 Customers constantly have questions about the goods or services they are paying for.
 Companies have to respond quickly but it’s hard to do it in real time.
 Then ML comes to the rescue.

 Intelligent chatbots can be used to handle initial support requests.
-Machine learning makes it appear as if a live employee responds to customers.
+Machine learning makes it appear as if a live employee is responding to customers.
 ML-based chatbots can also be used to respond to requests via social media.

-Using big data combined with ML helps to define the target market and link customer profiles to their preferred products or services.
+Combining use of big data with ML helps to define the target market and link customer profiles to their preferred products or services.
 The ability to filter and narrow profiles is useful when targeting in marketing campaigns.

 We have provided a dozen examples of how ML can automate data input and business processes.
 Machines help to make this job quicker, cheaper, and more efficient.
-In practical work, we know many more options of applying ML that can help you achieve performance targets incomparable with manual or semi-automated methods.
+In practice, we know many more applications of ML that can help you achieve performance targets incomparable with manual or semi-automated methods.